-John was born on the 27th March 1942 to a vicar and an English teacher.
-As a child he was fascinated with the mechanical workings of organisms and his scientific education formed a “natural progression” from this.
+Sir John Sulston was born in 1942 to a vicar and an English teacher.
+As a child, he was fascinated with the mechanical workings of organisms and his scientific education formed a “natural progression” from this.

-A self-confessed “nerd turned hippie” John completed his undergraduate degree in organic chemistry at Pembroke College, Cambridge, in 1963.
-He then went on to join the Department of Chemistry at the University of Cambridge where he carried out a PhD on nucleotide chemistry.
+A self-described “nerd turned hippie”, John completed his undergraduate degree in organic chemistry at the University of Cambridge, in 1963.
+He then went on to join the Department of Chemistry, where he carried out a PhD on nucleotide chemistry.

-After three years at the Salk Institute for Biological Studies in California, John returned to Cambridge to join the Medical Research Council’s Laboratory of Molecular Biology.
-His research here focused primarily on mapping the cellular development of a nematode worm, Caenorhabditis elegans (C. elegans).
+John left the UK for three years at the Salk Institute for Biological Studies in California, before returning to Cambridge to join the Medical Research Council’s Laboratory of Molecular Biology.
+Here, his research here focused primarily on mapping the cellular development of a nematode worm, Caenorhabditis elegans (C elegans).

 John was awarded a share in the 2002 Nobel Prize for Physiology or Medicine with fellow researchers, Sydney Brenner and Robert Horvitz.

 The pilot sequence of the Human Genome Project

 It took John and his team over 12 years to map and sequence the C elegans genome – and it was published in 1998 as the first DNA sequence of an animal.

 This work formed a crucial model for sequencing the human genome and a draft sequence of the human genome was published in Nature in 2000.
 This was the result of over 50 years of DNA and genetic science, and the collaboration of 20 scientific centres around the world.